maverick193/Rubber-Ducky-Arming-Wizard/README.md

 ## Installation & Usage
 #### Installation
-Always execute the RDAS in the root of Rubber Ducky :
+Always execute the RDAS in the root of Rubber Ducky either by :
-- Clone this repo, move the rd-arming-wizard to Root of your Rubber Ducky and execute it.
+- Cloning this repo, move the rd-arming-wizard to Root of your Rubber Ducky and execute it.

 OR
 - You can also execute it directly from github without cloning it :
 ```shell